Bloomington Campus Policies For Non-Tenure-Track Instructional Appointments

 The primary responsibility of Professors of Practice is teaching.
 Appointees may be assigned research and service responsibilities, but these activities must be in support of teaching, student development, and placement.
 Appointments of Professors of Practice are restricted to those who have achieved distinction in their chosen field of practice, and who bring to the University unique practical experiences and talents that will benefit our students.
 Appointees shall hold the terminal professional degree in the field or give evidence of equivalent capabilities by virtue of experience.

 Initial Lecturer and Clinical appointments should be at the level appropriate to the experience and accomplishments of the individual and approved by the faculty of the unit.
-Standards and procedures for contracts during the probationary period and after shall conform to the relevant sections of the Academic Handbook.
-The design of the long-term contract shall be determined by the school, or may be left by schools to units within schools, but shall be uniform within a single administrative unit.
+Standards and procedures for contracts during the probationary period and after shall conform to relevant campus and University policies.

 In the event of non-reappointment, faculty in their first year of service must be given notice not later than February 1.
 During the second year of service, notice must be given not later than November 15.
 During the third and subsequent years, at least twelve months notice must be provided.